A bit of history as to how the whole thing started….and a bit more

 The truth is a lot messier than that.

-One of the recurring problems when one studies any controversial historical matter is that the facts as they are available can keep changing over a long period of time.
+One of the recurring problems when one studies any controversial historical matter is that the facts as they are known and available can keep changing over a long period of time.
 This is especially an issue where there are issues of National Security involved which will delay the release of information, many times for as much as 50 years.
-This is true of the Cold War, the McCarthy period and the Vietnam War as examples.
+This is true of the Cold War, the McCarthy period, the internal workings of each President’s administration and the Vietnam War as examples.
 When it comes to the internal actions and discussions that involve an American President, much is shrouded in secrecy for a long time due to regulations that shield documents from release for periods up to 50+ years.
 As a consequence, all too often, an historical narrative gets decided upon in the early aftermath of the events that is sorta set in concrete and this is never revisited in later years as additional information is made available.
 The most recent example: we are just now beginning to see the internal workings of the Kennedy administration.
-Everything after that is sealed away.
+Everything interesting and/or confidential or even embarrassing after that is sealed away.

 A few examples:

 - Julius and Ethel Rosenberg were executed in 1953 as traitors while many believed that they were framed and were innocent.
 They were convicted of passing Atomic secrets to the Soviets.
-The fact that they were Jewish seems to have puzzled many to no end, but that makes perfectly good sense if you know some real history.
+The fact that they were Jewish seems to have puzzled many to no end, but that makes perfectly good sense if you know some real history (more on that below).
 Many years later, after the fall of the Soviet Union and the public release of records of the Communist Party, we find out they they were awarded medals by Stalin for the work they did, which of course was passing samples of materials and other scientific information along.
 With the release of the Soviet records, even their children had to accept the guilt of their parents, something they have denied for decades.
+The most recent revelations from the Eisenhower records also show that the evidence presented against Ethel was highly tainted by her brother who, in essence, sacrificed her only to protect his own wife.
+Ethel was innocent, Julius was guilty.

-- Alger Hiss was convicted as a Soviet spy as well.
-But, that could not possibly be true since it was that dastardly Richard Nixon who was instrumental on getting him caught.
+- Alger Hiss, one of President Roosevelt’s most senior advisors, was convicted as a Soviet spy as well.
+But, that could not possibly be true since it was that dastardly Richard Nixon who was instrumental on getting him exposed and eventually convicted (of perjury not espionage).
+He professed his ignorance until his dying day.
 Well, it turns out, that when the Venona project was made public, that we had encrypted messages that demonstrate his guilt as well as other corroborating information from Soviet sources.
 If you never heard of Venona, you are a poster child for the point I’m making.
 A bit more about Venona below.
+It remains one of history’s enduring mysteries as to how Hiss ended up at the Yalta conference as one of Roosevelt’s key advisors.
+But it is certain that he was able to tell the Russians just what the American bargaining positions were and how to coopt them.

 BTW – If the Venona Project does not ring a bell, it is one of the very best examples of secrets kept long and well which when finally made public shed light where there was only darkness before.
 Worth a few minutes of your time to learn about.
 In summary, the Venona project was a super-secret project in the government to decipher messages sent by the Soviets, usually from and to their embassies in the US.
 The Soviets had engineered what was essentially an unbreakable code system with which to encrypt their messages….that is, until and unless they got careless.
 Their confidence in the system was such that they did not even try to hide the messages as they were sent in plain text after encryption.
 But they did sometimes get careless which allowed some of the message texts to be decoded.
 The project ran for 20+ years and provided an unprecedented view into their activities.
 One can find a more detailed description of the program in the Wiki page for the topic.